top of page

 Who We Serve

-The Rail Infrastructure Community provides neutral, evidence-led forums for collaboration across the entire ecosystem, ensuring innovation moves faster from research to industrial practice.
+The Rail Infrastructure Community provides neutral, evidence-led forums for collaboration across the entire ecosystem.

 Infrastructure owners and operators

-• Influence research priorities to solve real-world challenges
+• Influence research priorities to share real-world challenges

 • Participate in neutral forums for cross-sector learning